valerysamovich/text-note/README.md

 text-note
 =========

-Note is a Single Page Application (SPA) with AngularJS.
+Text Note is a Single Page Application (SPA) with AngularJS.

 Application Sceleton
 --------------------